IBM/credit-risk-workshop-cpd/workshop/machine-learning-autoai/README.md

 # Automate model building with AutoAI

 For this part of the workshop, we'll learn how to use [AutoAI](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/wsj/analyze-data/autoai-overview.html).
 AutoAI is a capability that automates various tasks to ease the workflow for data scientists that are creating machine learning models.
-It automatautomates steps such as preparing your data for modeling, chooses the best algorithm/estimator for your problem, experiments with pipelines and parameters for the trained models.
+It automates steps such as preparing your data for modeling, chooses the best algorithm/estimator for your problem, experiments with pipelines and parameters for the trained models.

 This section is broken up into the following steps: